 In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments.
-The standard reduces the diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
-The standard will be effective on January 1, 2018.
-The Company currently does not expect this guidance to have a significant impact on its consolidated financial statements and related disclosures.
+The standard reduces the diversity in practice in how certain cash receipts and cash payments are presented and classified in the statements of cash flows.
+The Company adopted the standard on the required effective date of January 1, 2018.
+This guidance did not have a significant impact on the Company's consolidated financial statements and related disclosures.

-In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash that changes the presentation of restricted cash and cash equivalents in the statement of cash flows.
-Restricted cash and restricted cash equivalents will be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
-This standard is effective for the Company in the fiscal year beginning January 1, 2018, but early adoption is permissible.
-After adopting the standard, the amounts of restricted cash shown on the consolidated balance sheets of the Company would be included in cash and cash equivalents in the statement of cash flows.
-For the years ended December 31, 2017 and 2016, our restricted cash and restricted cash equivalents were not significant.
-The Company currently does not expect this guidance to have a significant impact on its consolidated financial statements and related disclosures.
+In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash that changes the presentation of restricted cash and cash equivalents in the statements of cash flows.
+Restricted cash and restricted cash equivalents will be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statements of cash flows.
+The Company adopted this standard during the first quarter of 2018.
+Restricted cash is now included as a component of cash, cash equivalents, and restricted cash on the Company's consolidated statements of cash flows.
+Restricted cash balances are classified as non-current unless, under the terms of the applicable agreements, the funds will be released from restrictions within one year from the balance sheet date.
+The inclusion of restricted cash increased the beginning balances of the consolidated statements of cash flows by \$0.8 million, \$0.6 million and \$39,000, respectively, and the ending balances by \$2.4 million, \$0.8 million and \$0.6 million, respectively, for the years ended December 31, 2018, 2017 and 2016.

 In May 2017, the FASB issued ASU No. 2017-09, Compensation-Stock Compensation (Topic 718) - Scope of Modification Accounting, which applies to entities that change the terms or conditions of a share-based payment award.
 The amendments in this standard include guidance on determining whether changes to the terms and conditions of share-based payment awards require an entity to apply modification accounting under Topic 718 unless all of the following conditions are met: (1) the fair value of the modified award is the same as the fair value of the original award immediately before the original award is modified, and if the modification does not affect any of the inputs to the valuation technique that the entity uses to value the award, then the entity is not required to estimate the value immediately before and after the modification; (2) the vesting conditions of the modified award are the same as the vesting conditions of the original award immediately before the original award is modified; and (3) the classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award is modified.
-The amendments are effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2017 and should be applied prospectively to an award modified on or after the adoption date.
-The Company currently does not expect this guidance to have a significant impact on its consolidated financial statements and related disclosures.
+The Company adopted the standard on the required effective date of January 1, 2018.
+This guidance did not have a significant impact on the Company's consolidated financial statements and related disclosures.